 Before You Even Start Cooking

-Remember how chicken breasts are very lean, so they dry out easily?
-By following a few easy steps, you can prevent your chicken from drying out before you even hit the oven, increasing your chances of producing a moist chicken breast.
+Unlike chicken thighs, chicken breasts are very lean, so they dry out easily.
+By following a few easy steps, you can prevent your chicken from drying out before you even hit the oven, increasing your chances of producing a moist chicken breast for any delicious recipe.

 Brines are a foolproof way to ensure juicy chicken breasts every time.
 The salt-water brine pulls out excess moisture from the chicken, replacing it with salt and reshaping the proteins.
 This helps it retain moisture more efficiently as you cook it.